ABugNamedBeetle/WebCommander/readme.md

 # WebCommander

-This or `WebCommander.exe` is a client side application, that will execute pre stored queries as triggered by the master (comming soon).
+This or `WebCommander.exe` is a client side application, that will execute pre stored queries as triggered by the master (coming soon).

 Request will triggered from the websocket server.
-Which is in developent, https://github.com/ABugNamedBeetle/SimpleWebSocketJS
+Which is in development, https://github.com/ABugNamedBeetle/SimpleWebSocketJS

 ## Tech Stack

-**Client:** C#
+**Client:** C# (compiled to native using bflat)

-**Server:** Node, Express (hosted on glich.me)
+**Server:** Node, Express (hosted on glitch.me)

+**IDE:** Im only using VS Code with C# extension (VS can also be used, in AOT also ).

 ## Demo